01 of 11

 As piloncillo is sometimes referred to as Mexican brown sugar, it is easy to think the two are the same.
 But these sugars are actually very different.
-Piloncillo is pure sugar with no additives while brown sugar is made from refined white sugar.
-And although they both are offered in light/blanco and dark/oscura varieties, what creates the two shades of brown in each sugar is very different.
-Blanco piloncillo is made from green sugar cane while oscura is made from purple sugar cane.
-Light and dark brown sugar, on the other hand, are distinguished by the amount of molasses added.
+Piloncillo is pure sugar with no additives, while brown sugar is made from refined white sugar.
+And though both are offered in light and dark varieties, what creates the two shades of brown in each sugar is very different.
+Blanco piloncillo is made from green sugarcane, while oscuro is made from purple sugarcane.
+Light and dark brown sugars, on the other hand, are distinguished by the amount of molasses added.

 To substitute brown sugar for piloncillo, use 1 cup of dark brown sugar and 2 tablespoons molasses for each 8- to 9-ounce cone.Continue to 5 of 11 below.